-Over the past seventeen years in Calgary, we have been working to restore marriages, transform families, break cycles of addiction, and provide spiritual direction.
+Over the past Twenty-Three years in Calgary, we have been working to restore marriages, transform families, break cycles of addiction, and provide spiritual direction.
 Undergirding all of our services is our core belief and hope in the power of restoration.

 Belief in Restoration — Our belief in restoration informs our therapeutical approach in all of our numerous services.
 We seek to set clients free by working to resolve marriage and family conflict, improve communication and intimacy skills, and provide guidance through sexual and/or relational difficulties.
 We provide couples’ relationship therapy, marriage and family co-counseling, divorce prevention and recovery services, therapy for recovery from affairs and infidelity, and sex therapy.
 We also work with with chemical, sexual and other forms of addiction, and provide services for spiritual direction.